samarsha/qsfmt/README.md

 ﻿# QsFmt

 QsFmt is a source code formatter for Q#.

-It's only an early prototype right now.
+**Disclaimer:** QsFmt is very early in development and only supports a few syntax nodes and formatting rules right now.

 ## Doesn't Q# already have a formatter?